INSANE: Cross-Domain UAV Data Sets with Increased Number of Sensors for developing Advanced and Novel Estimators: System Setup

 \subsection{Vehicle Configuration}

-All data sets have been recorded with the flight platform shown by Figure~\ref{fig:experiment_platform}.
+All datasets have been recorded with the flight platform shown by Figure~\ref{fig:experiment_platform}.
 The base of this platform is a commercially available carbon frame equipped with a minimal power unit, rotors, and a PixHawk4 autopilot.
 The base frame was heavily extended and altered from its original.
-The final platform setup weighs 3kg and carries a number of additional sensors (see Tab.~\ref{tab:sensors}).
+The final platform setup weighs \SI{3}{\kilo\gram} and carries a number of additional sensors (see Tab.~\ref{tab:sensors}).

 The small size of the aerial vehicle constrains the amount of additional payload.
 However, the UAV setup needs to be able to process the sensor data during closed-loop experiments and needs to be able to record the data of the sensor suite in raw format without loss of information.
 Because of this, the vehicle is equipped with two Raspberry~Pi4 companion boards.
 This allows for computational load balancing, interface bandwidth distribution associated with a specific sensor, and distributed sensor data storage.
 These three aspects of the vehicle system are shown as a block diagram in Figure~\ref{fig:system_diagram}.